 Do I have to complete the application at once?
 Can I start today and finish it tomorrow?

 The system is able to save everything so you can work on your application a little at a time.

-Tip: Use Chrome as your server for best results.
+Tip 1: Use Chrome as your browser for best results.

 How many video links can I attach to my application?

-One link please.
+One video link.
 Combine your videos into one file.
 Your video index needs to indicate at what time each piece starts and ends, e.g. introduction 0:00 – 0:32, first music piece title 0:32 – 2:58 etc

 Can I send you my video on a DVD?